-How easy would it be the customer to leave us?
+How easy would it be for the customer to leave us?

-The next group of metrics, is unfortunately less popular, though in my mind, is a very important one to track and focus your strategy on, in order to improve your renewal rate.
+The next group of metrics, is, unfortunately, less popular, though in my mind, is a critical one to track and focus your strategy on, to improve your renewal rate.
 To create this list, you’ll need to jot down a list of the differentiating features and sticky features.
-When a customer is actively and frequently using these features, it would be less likely that he would be willing to give those up and move to using your competitor’s solution.
+When a customer is actively and frequently using these features, it would be less likely that he would be willing to give those up and move to use your competitor’s solution.

 How much value does our customer gain from our solution?

-Are our customer happy enough to spread the good word?
+Are our customers happy enough to spread the good word?

-Another important group of metrics to track is the level of your customer satisfaction.
-Happy customers will impact your business financial health.
+Another significant group of metrics to track is the level of customer satisfaction.
+Happy customers will impact your business’s financial health.
 Here are some important metrics to determine whether your customers are thrilled with you: